-The Company's financial instruments consist of cash and cash equivalents, amounts receivable, deposits, and accounts payable and accrued liabilities.
-The carrying value of accounts payable approximates the fair value due to the short-term nature of these instruments.
-The fair value of the Company's long-term deposit approximates its carrying value as it is a bond held at a financial institution and is measured at amortized cost.
+The Company's financial instruments consist of cash and cash equivalents, amounts receivable, deposits, accounts payable and accrued liabilities, and lease liabilities.
+The carrying value of amounts receivable and accounts payable and accrued liabilities approximates their fair value due to the short-term nature of these instruments.
+The fair value of the Company's deposits approximates its carrying value as it includes equipment deposits and a bond held at a financial institution which are measured at amortized cost.